google/filament/libs/filamentjs/docs/tutorial_redball.md

 We'll be creating two types of light sources: a directional light source that represents the sun, and an image-based light (IBL) defined by one of the KTX files we built at the start of the demo.
-First, replace the **create sunlight** todo with the following snippet.
+First, replace the **create sunlight** comment with the following snippet.

 ```js {fragment="create sunlight"}
 const sunlight = Filament.EntityManager.get().create();